 Boiling Brussels Sprouts

-Boiled Brussels sprouts can be ready to eat in under ten minutes.
+Boiled Brussels sprouts are super quick to prepare – they be ready to eat in under ten minutes.
 Half a cup of boiled Brussels sprouts contains approximately 28 calories, 0.4 grams of fat, 6 grams of carbs, 2 grams of fiber, and 2 grams of protein.

 To boil Brussels sprouts, bring a large pot of salted water to boil.
 Add halved Brussels sprouts to the pot, and boil for about five minutes or until just fork tender.
 Drain and then serve.